 The proposed roundabouts incorporate a low 'mountable' central island in order to allow long vehicles to pass.
-The island will thus not present an obstacle to large 4WDs and utes are likely to abuse this and pass straight across the roundabout without slowing down.
+The island will thus not present an obstacle to large 4WDs and utes which are now quite common in the City.
+Drivers of such 4WDs and utes are likely to abuse this and pass straight across the roundabout without slowing down.
 At the same time, narrower cars and motorbikes would be able to 'straight line' through the roundabout at speed without touching the island.
-These tao issues create a considerable risk to pedestrians who would expect all vehicles to slow down as they approach.
+These two issues create a considerable risk to pedestrians who would expect all vehicles to slow down as they approach

 Roundabouts are over-represented in cyclist injury crashes.
-As such, they are acknowledged by Main Roads as being inappropriate for high-cycling areas It is therefore concerning that roundabouts are proposed for the City's own planned cycling routes along Ethel Street, Ragtan Road, and Norfolk Street.
+As such, they are acknowledged by Main Roads as being inappropriate for high-cycling areas.
+It is therefore concerning that roundabouts are proposed for the City's own planned cycling routes along Ethel Street, Raglan Road, and Norfolk Street

 If the City is intent on proceeding with this proposal, it should incorporate zebra crossings across all legs of all the proposed roundabouts.
-Contrary to the City's assertions, zebra crossings are feasible at min-roundabouts and implementations do exist with minimal signage 'outlier'.
-On example exists in Fremantile at the intersection of Queen Shreet and Adelaids Shreet, and the attachment shows another example where zebra crossings fit in despite the small size of the central island.
+Contrary to the City's assertions, zebra crossings are feasible at mini-roundabouts and implementations do exist with minimal signage 'clutter'.
+On example exists in Fremantle at the intersection of Queen Street and Adelaide Street, and the attachment shows another example where zebra crossings fit in despite the small size of the central island.
 Such a treatment would show that the City is considering pedestrians in its road projects and would further the Accessible City Strategy's aim to put pedestrian infrastructure first.